 I don’t use this feature, but I know many of you do.
 Without Social Warfare, there are a few ways to do this.
 Once again Kristie Hill has the best answer.

 There’s a manual way to make your square or rectangular image load a nice pin when people click it to share.
 Kristie covers it here.
-I’m also told WP-Tasty has this functionality, so if the manual method is inconvenient, that’s another option.
+I’m also told WP-Tasty has this functionality, so if the manual method is more trouble than you want to go to, that’s another option.

-If you’re considering how much easier it would be to just include the darn Pinterest image the way I do, here’s why I do it.
+It’s much easier to just include the darn Pinterest image the way I do, and that’s part of why I do it.
 First, I stick to 600×900 images, which I don’t think are too hard for mobile users to scroll past.
 And Pinterest is now pushing us to stick to this size.
 Second, it’s easy for me and it always works.
 I never worry about Pinterest not picking it up or some special code not working.
-While I have in the past made longer images for pins, I just pin those manually or through BoardBooster or TailWind.
+While I have in the past made longer images for pins, I just pin those manually or through TailWind.

 The Traffic Boost